Welcome to Beerup Law

 Using, Possessing, or Transferring

-Prosecutors often use this subsection because it is difficult to prove who did the actual making or altering of a writing absent a qualified witness.
+Prosecutors often use this subsection because it is difficult to prove who made or altered a writing without a qualified witness.
 For example, if someone presents an altered receipt to defraud a store or a fake vaccination card, it would be difficult to prove that they were the person who altered it.
-It may also be difficult for the state to prove that they knew it was altered, but circumstantial evidence can often suffice.
+It may also be difficult for the State to prove that that person knew it was changed, but circumstantial evidence can often suffice.

 Defenses Against Forgery Charges

-Forgery is a serious charge, a felony punishable by up to 7 years in prison.
-The best way to defend yourself is to hire an experienced defense attorney who is not afraid to make the state prove their case.
+Forgery is a serious felony punishable by up to 7 years in prison.
+The best way to defend yourself is to hire an experienced defense attorney who is not afraid to make the State prove its case.
 Ruth Beerup has been practicing criminal defense for over 25 years.
 Give her a call at 636-940-1111 to see if she can help you.